evkx/evkx.github.io/content/models/cadillac/escalade/ESCALADE_IQ/_index.md

 - **AKG Studio audi System:** Features 19 speakers and delivers a maximum output of 1000 watts.
 - **AKG Studio Reference System:** Features 40 speakers and delivers a maximum output of 1000 watts.

-Additionally, the model includes 2 USB-C connections as standard.
-The model has 2 USB-A connections as standard.
+Additionally, the model includes 6 USB-C connections as standard.

 ## Mobile App